apinge/MeloTTS.cpp/README.md

 </p>

 This repository offers a C++ implementation of [meloTTS](https://github.com/myshell-ai/MeloTTS), which is a high-quality, multilingual Text-to-Speech (TTS) library released by MyShell.ai that supports English, Chinese (mixed with English), and various other languages.
 This implementation is fully integrated with OpenVINO, supporting seamless deployment on CPU, GPU, and NPU devices.
-Currently, this repository only supports Chinese mixed with English.
-Support for [English model](https://huggingface.co/myshell-ai/MeloTTS-English) is coming next.
+Currently, this repository supports both Chinese with mixed English and English.
+Support for [Japanese model](https://huggingface.co/myshell-ai/MeloTTS-Japanese) is coming next.

 ## Pipeline Design